yassermb/DL_STRUCT/README.md

 # DL_STRUCT
 This is a tutorial on how to use geometric deep learning on protein structures.

-It's organized in three parts:
+It's organized in four parts:

-PART 1:
+## PART 1:
 - A brief introduction on Deep Neural Networks (DNN)
 - A brief introduction on Convolutional Neural Networks (CNN): Convolution, Convolutional layers, Pooling layers, Batch normalization, CNN Architectures, ...
 - Properties of CNN: such as translational-invariant